kevmannn/yieldboon/DESIGN.md

 * Use [Redux-pack](https://github.com/lelandrichardson/redux-pack) or [Redux-loop](https://github.com/redux-loop/redux-loop) to bring increased neatness / extensibility / sanity to async actions.

+* Add support for different visible timespans in chart.

+* Clearly demarcate pre / post Date.now() within chart.

 * Overlay historical average rainfall for a given timespan onto the chart.

 * Develop meaningful metric for (absolute) rainfall severity, perhaps taking history into account.

+* Add support for users / login / accounts.

+* Generalize to support all crop types supported by usda API.

-* Correlate the forecast with probable boon / doom of the crop (given the nature of soybean and the crop's history / growth stage / values of other factors (which should also be accomodated in the app)).
+* Correlate the forecast with probable boon / doom of the crop (given the nature and history of the crop / its growth stage / the values of other factors (which should also be accomodated in the app)).

 * For the sake of triage, use the mapbox API to show shortest paths (and directions) between farm locations the user cares about.